graphql-java-generator/GraphQL-Forum-Maven-Tutorial-client/README.md

 * A custom scalar definition: Date.
     * This allows to define new type to define objet's field.
 We'll have to provide it's implementation to read and write Date fields.
 * A schema object.
 This declaration is optional.
 It allows to define query/mutation/subscription specific names.
 This schema declares:
-    * QueryType as a query.
+    * Query as a query.
-    * MutationType as a mutation
+    * Mutation as a mutation
-    * SubscriptionType as a subscription
+    * Subscription as a subscription
     * These types are declared below, as any regular object.
 Their definition is that of standard Object, but their meaning is very different.
 These fields are respectively the queries, mutations and subscriptions that you can execute, as a client GraphQL schema that connects to a GraphQL server that implements this schema.
 * Four regular GraphQL objects: Member, Board, Topic, Post
     * These are the objects defined in the Object model that can queried (with queries or subscriptions), or inserted/updated (with mutations)